llcawthorne/hipstr_example_app/README.md

 # hipstr

 This silly app is the running example from "Clojure Web Develolpment Essentials."
-It's by the book through Chapter 8, so far, but I haven't done the chapter 8 exercise yet to add band discography links.
+It's by the book through Chapter 8, including the exercise.

 ## Prerequisites